Erica-ywan/ywan0479_9106_quiz8/README.md

 ![reference6](images/6.png)

-Thanks for your watching, Have a nice day!
+Thanks for your watching, have a nice day!